timquinlan/nginxplus-loadbalancing/README.md

     $ ab -c200 -n200 http://localhost:8080/

 Notice now the traffic is proxied in a much less orderly pattern.
 Since we are sending so much more traffic, each upstream may have a different response time.
 When we look at the access log, notice the fields for uct, urt, uht and uln.
-Least_time can act on either the time to get the first header OR the time to the last byte of the proxy_pass.
+Least_time can act on either the time to get the first header OR the time to the last byte of the proxied request.
 The lower the Upstream Response Time OR Upstream Header Time are, the more likely that server is to get traffic proxied to it.
 As outlined above, this demo is configured to use header response time.

     192.168.32.1 - - [14/Apr/2023:15:41:42 +0000] "GET / HTTP/1.0" 200 7215 "-" "" "ApacheBench/2.3" "-" "localhost" sn="_" rt=0.019 ua="192.168.32.3:80" us="200" uct="0.014" urt="0.019" uht="0.019"  uln="7215" cs=- 383801db607a6cc95e99fb7c28129f4a